Meplos/Pokedex-manager/README.md

 ## Description

-**GetUncatchPokemonInfo** is a script, which allow user to easily get info from pokemon which were not in already in pokedex like name and location.
+- **GetuncaugthPokemonInfo**: Allow user to easily get info from pokemon which were not in already in pokedex like name and location.

+- **CatchPokemon**: After generate file with _GetuncaugthPokemonInfo_, you can easily modify done colone to check pokemon you caugth.

 ## Dependencies